fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

 COMMANDS:
-	init     Generate the necessary files to set up SCEP finalize Set the SCEP certs in the Fleet Server's environment variables
+	init     Generate the necessary files to set up SCEP finalize Instructions for setting the SCEP certs in the Fleet Server's environment variables
 ```

 ## New API endpoints